 After receiving a Bachelor of Arts degree from Penn State University, Jim received his juris doctor from Duquesne University in 1978.
 He served as a judicial law clerk to Common Pleas Judge James J. Walsh until 1979, the year in which he joined a defense firm in Scranton, Pennsylvania.
 Jim then had his own defense practice from 1987 until 1992.

-Jim is a board member for the St. Francis soup kitchen in Scranton, Pennsylvania.
+Jim is a former board member for the St. Francis soup kitchen in Scranton, Pennsylvania.

 •High Anxiety: Medical Marijuana, Workers' Comp, and Occupational Medicine, SEAK National Workers' Compensation and Occupational Medicine Conference, Rosemont, Illinois, June 9, 2015